dmitrydnl/BitSkinsApi/docs/eng/account/account_setup.md

-# Account setup

-For work with the BitSkins API, you need to create an account on the [BitSkins website](https://bitskins.com).

-## Parameters for account initialization
+﻿## Parameters for account initialization

 Before you start working with the BitSkins API, you need to initialize your BitSkins account data: